-Quote from "Director of Supply Chain and Reporter Services, CDP" -
+Quote from "Director of Supply Chain and Reporter Services, CDP" - e) Cool roof with high Solar Reflectance Index ("SRI") coating in building terrace area

 "It is a pleasure to welcome the 450+ companies that have made it onto CDP's 2023 Supplier Engagement Leaderboard.
 The Leaderboard highlights companies proactively working with their suppliers to ensure climate change action cascades down their supply chains through supplier engagement, governance, Scope 3 emissions accounting and target-setting.